spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/configure-rbac.md

 8. In the **Namespace** field, select a namespace or the regex.
 Then enter the **Role type** and **Role name**.
 As is in Kubernetes, you can use either a role or a cluster role to create a role binding.
-If you use a cluster role, the privilege of the cluster role will still be limited to the namespace where the role binding exists only.
+If you use a cluster role, the privilege of the cluster role will still be limited to the namespace where the role binding exists.

    :::info